Urdu: Writing system

 Urdu is written right-to left in an extension of the Persian alphabet, which is itself an extension of the Arabic alphabet.
 Urdu is associated with the Nastaʿlīq style of Persian calligraphy, whereas Arabic is generally written in the Naskh or Ruq'ah styles.
 Because of its thousands of ligatures, Nasta’liq is notoriously difficult to typeset, so Urdu newspapers were hand-written by masters of calligraphy, known as kātib or khush-nawīs, until the late 1980s.
 One handwritten Urdu newspaper, The Musalman, is still published daily in Chennai.
 InPage, a widely used desktop publishing tool for Urdu, has over 20,000 ligatures in its Nastaʿliq computer fonts.

 A highly Persianised and technical form of Urdu was the lingua franca of the law courts of the British administration in Bengal and the North-West Provinces & Oudh.
 Until the late 19th century, all proceedings and court transactions in this register of Urdu were written officially in the Persian script.

 Romanisation

+ISO 15919 Romanisation of Urdu is a scholarly transliteration system that accurately represents the pronunciation of Urdu letters using diacritics and special markers for vowels and nasal sounds.

+Roman Urdu is the writing of Urdu in the Latin script.
+It is the prevalent form of Urdu on social media.
+Pakistanis also frequently write other Pakistani languages in the Latin script online.

-Many people often use the Latin script to write Urdu on digital platforms, a practice commonly referred to as Roman Urdu.
-Its usage dates back to 1804 in colonial India, when Roman Urdu Bibles were published by the British and Foreign Bible Society and later, the Bible Society of India (these continue to enjoy usage in parts of Uttar Pradesh).
+The romanised usage of Urdu dates back to 1804 in colonial India, when Romanised Urdu Bibles were published by the British and Foreign Bible Society and later, the Bible Society of India; these publications continue to be used in parts of Uttar Pradesh in present-day India.

-Roman Urdu has faced criticism from linguists and cultural commentators, who argue that its widespread use may contribute to the erosion or marginalization of the traditional Perso-Arabic script used for writing Urdu.